-6.4.6.1 The Single Freeze OR Unilateral Freeze Decision is a Grant the DF onset date is the same or later than annuity onset date, and there is either no Medicare based on Social Security (SS) entitlement or the SS Medicare effective date is the same as or later than the RRA Medicare effective date.
+6.4.6.1 The Single Freeze OR Unilateral Freeze Decision is a Grant there is either no Medicare based on Social Security (SS) entitlement or the SS Medicare effective date is the same as or later than the RRA Medicare effective date.
 (The information that can be used to calculate a Medicare effective date based on SS benefits can be found on PREH Screen 3206, which gives the SSA disability entitlement date and the SSA disability onset date.)